department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-06 Mocked Authentication/Mocked authentication conversation guide.md

    - [REFER BACK TO THIS LATER]
 - What environments do you normally work through?
    - [LISTEN FOR local environment, dev.va.gov]
-- How do you test that the changes you made are working as intended?
+- How do you test that the changes you made to code you are working on are then working with exsisting VA code as intended?
    - [PROMPT] Where do you go?
 What steps do you take?
 - When testing do you ever simulate authentication into VA?
    - Can you tell me about that?
 No need to get into the technical details.
       - [PROMPT] Do you generate your own mocked credentials every time you need them?
    - What pain points do you have with that process?
    - How much time would you say that you normally spend on simulated authentication?
       - In an average sprint?
-On a standard project?
 - If you could create your own process to simulate sign in to the VA that you could use to check your code, what would you be sure to include?
    - Is there an account type you normally use (LIG, IDme, MHV)?
-   - Where do you sign in from (VA.gov, MHV, etc)?
 - Thinking about development tools or dashboards from the VA that you might use when developing, what is the process you take to locate those (like Lighthouse API)?
-   - [PROMT] like do you save bookmarks?
+   - [PROMPT] like do you save bookmarks?
 Keep tabs open?
 Go to Platform website?
 Slack?
       - [IF SLACK] which channel?
 - How do you find out about VA resources that are available to make your development process more efficient (like Lighthouse API)?
-   - [PROMT] Slack reminders?
+   - [PROMPT] Slack reminders?
 Platform website?
 ToTs announcements?
 - How do you keep up with new standards?